UnicornJin/BT4222LLM4Rec/notebook_materials/BT4222-LLM4Rec-Additional-Tech-Details.md

 Keeping them separate prevents the text signal and the interaction signal from fighting each other.
 Later, we align them so they agree.

-**Overall procedure** is: In the pre-training stage, the two models are trained parallelly.
+**Overall procedure** is: In the pre-training stage, the two models are trained separately.
 And later in the fine-tuning stage, we train the recommendation model based on the collaborative model, while still using the content model for regularization.

 #### Pretraining (`llm4rec_training.py`)